Dalcoin/BENV/read_me.txt

 Prerequesites:

 1.)
-Must add the latest "pmod" package to the folder (delete the phelp.py if matplotlib is not installed) 2.)
-Must add "benv.py" to the standard pmod package (found in the script_application folder)
+Must add the latest "pmod" package to the folder (delete 'phelp.py' if matplotlib is not installed) 2.)
+Must add "benv.py" to the standard pmod package (found in the 'script_application folder') 3.)
+Must add "compile.py" to the standard package (found in 'program_scaffolding')

 Set-up: ccm

 1) Compile the binaries by running the compile script.
-Type "python compile.py" into the shell
+Type "python compile_BENV.py" into the shell

 2)  Add EoS to 'eos' folder. [(e.g.) 'e1_n2lo_450.don' & 'e0_n2lo_450.don']
     As long as the names are exactly the same but one is e0 and the other is e1